sagarmude7/BookXchanger/README.md

    This was my first group project.
 Through this project, I was able to implement the core concepts of the MERN stack into a web application.
 My mentor and teammates also helped me to learn new tricks.

 6. Vedant Mankar -
+   I have learnt so many new things while doing this project.
+This project has helped me to learn all the core concepts to build a web application using the MERN stack.

 ## Installation